nICEnnnnnnnLee/VideoSnipper/README.md

 * Design a new icon for Addon

 ## Update Log
+* Version 2.2r5
+    * (Experimential) Try to open the embed pages if failed at current page, you can do things again in the new pages and then most likely susucceed.

 * Version 2.2
     * Add Config to decide whether to alert, copy and download onClick the Addon button